First-Year Student Scholarships

 ABA Standard 509 Scholarship Retention Information

 The American Bar Association requires all law schools that offer renewable scholarships that are conditioned upon maintaining a minimum grade point average or class standing other than what is required to remain in good standing to disclose the retention rate of those scholarships.
 The table below does not include scholarships that required merely good standing for renewal.

 |First-Year Class Size||Total Number Receiving Scholarship||Entering with Conditional Scholarships*||Whose Conditional Scholarships Have Since Been Reduced or Eliminated|

-*For the 2017 entering class, please refer to your scholarship award letter for any retention conditions that apply to your scholarship.
-For the 2016 entering class, all scholarships of more than $5,000 require recipients to rank in the top 50% of their class to qualify for full renewal, and the retention information is as of June 21, 2017.
+*For the 2019 entering class, please refer to your scholarship award letter for any retention conditions that apply to your scholarship.
+For the 2018 and 2017 entering classes, all scholarships of more than $10,000 require recipients to rank in the top 50% of their class to qualify for full renewal.
+For the 2016 entering class, all scholarships of more than $5,000 require recipients to rank in the top 50% of their class to qualify for full renewal.
+The above retention information is as of June 25, 2019.
 The official retention will be reported to and confirmed by the ABA at a later date.
-For the 2015 entering class, all scholarships of more than $5,000 required recipients to rank in the top 50% of their class to qualify for renewal.
-For the 2014 entering class, all scholarships of $10,000 or more required recipients to rank in the top 50% of their class.

 Links to Scholarship Websites

 - American Bar Association (Search the ABA site for "scholarships")